-by Michele Sharkey, DVM, MS, Office of New Animal Drug Evaluation; Margarita Brown, DVM MS, Office of Surveillance and Compliance; and Linda Wilmot, DVM, Office of New Animal Drug Evaluation
+by Michele Sharkey, DVM, MS, Office of New Animal Drug Evaluation; Margarita Brown, DVM MS, Retired, Office of Surveillance and Compliance; and Linda Wilmot, DVM, Retired, Office of New Animal Drug Evaluation

 Non-steroidal anti-inflammatory drugs (NSAID) are commonly prescribed and are effective pain control drugs for pets.
 Like most drugs, they do cause side effects, some serious.
 Veterinarians are in the best position to inform their clients about these side effects, so the clients can take better care of their pets.
 And, pet owners expect veterinarians to explain all potential risks of medications.